kinnara-digital-studio/kecak-workflow/docs/Docker_InstallWindows.md

-# How to Install Docker in Window
+# How to Install Docker in Windows

 Let's following this step for installation docker workflow in windows :